cvdub/mr-rippah/README.md

 3. Install `ffmpeg`

 Mr. Rippah uses `ffmpeg` to convert Spotify OGG streams to MP3 files.
-If you don't already have it, you can install it with `brew` on macOS and `choco` on Windows.
+You can install `ffmpeg` with `brew` on macOS and `choco` on Windows.

 ## Usage
 ```console